Quantitative AI Risk Assessments: Opportunities and Challenges: Additional Considerations for Quantitative AI Assessments

 \subsection{Setting thresholds}

-Once a metric is chosen, it can be useful to define acceptable values for that metric in the context of a given model or specific use case.
-In some cases, these thresholds will be absolute: a blood sugar level less than 140 mg/dL (7.8 mmol/L) is normal.
-However, quite often an acceptable value will depend on the context of the entity being assessed.
-For example, an acceptable threshold for a car's speed will depend on the type of road and road conditions.
-Similarly, a model's threshold for predictive performance may be defined by the business problem it is trying to solve.
-For example, a business may accept a model to combat fraud to have a lower threshold of performance when the cost to the business of fraud is lower.
-On the other hand, consumer-facing models such as those behind chat bots may have a higher threshold for performance, since people's patience with chat bots tends to be limited.
-Once set, thresholds enable assessors of a model's risk to identify when a model is problematic across one or more dimensions.
-Without thresholds, determining when a model is risky becomes less deterministic and thus more difficult.
+Once a metric is chosen, it can be useful to define acceptable values for that metric in the context of a specific use case.
+Sometimes, a threshold will be based on consensus within a field of practice and can be absolute.
+In internal medicine, for example, a blood sugar level less than 140 mg/dL (7.8 mmol/L) is categorized as normal.
+However, an acceptable value will often depend on the context.
+For example, an acceptable limit for a car's speed will depend not just on the road but also on the present road conditions.
+Similarly, a model's threshold for acceptable performance may vary based on the business problem it is trying to solve.
+For example, a business may accept a model with a lower ability to identify possible fraud if the cost to the business of that fraud is relatively low.
+To take another example, a business may require a higher ability to detect toxic output from a chatbot if its conversations are directly with customers.

-Thresholds are closely related to trade-offs between metrics, as thresholds may help define what kinds of trade-offs a AI system owner is willing to consider.
-Existing research that characterizes trade-offs between performance and explainability~\cite{baryannis2019predicting, bell2022s, gunning2019xai} or performance and fairness~\cite{liu2022accuracy, wick2019unlocking, dutta2020there} may generalize to other risk dimensions and serve as formative work for the threshold question.
+Thresholds for individual metrics cannot generally be set in isolation as risk dimensions often trade off against one another.
+Research has shown that tuning a model to have a higher score on fairness will often lead to a lower score on predictive performance ~\cite{liu2022accuracy, wick2019unlocking, dutta2020there}.
+Other research has shown that model architectures yielding higher performance often make it more difficult to explain why a particular output was generated~\cite{baryannis2019predicting, bell2022s, gunning2019xai}.
+Business owners will generally have to consider tradeoffs between metrics across multiple properties of interest.